creativecreature/sturdyc/README.md

 In the example above, we could see that once we delete the key, the following iterations lead to a continuous stream of outgoing requests.
-This will happen for every ID that never existed as well.
+This will happen for every ID that doesn't exist at the data source.
 If we can't retrieve it, we can't cache it.
 If we can't cache it, we can't serve it from memory.
 If this happens frequently, we'll experience a lot of I/O operations, which will significantly increase our system's latency.

 The reasons why someone might request IDs that don't exist can vary.
 It could be due to a faulty CMS configuration, or perhaps it's caused by a slow